cozy/cozy-drive/README.md

 ### Tests

-Tests are run by [mocha] under the hood, and written using [chai] and [sinon].
+Tests are run by [jest] under the hood, and written using [chai] and [sinon].
 You can easily run the tests suite with:

 ```sh
 $ cd cozy-drive